MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/newdev-inclient-designer.md

 - Enter and exit design mode
 - Move fields around
+- Add existing fields
 - Preview your design (desktop, tablet, and phone preview)
-- Add new fields (for limited types)
 - Save the extension for the tenant

 ## Adding a field

 The in-client designer is switched on by choosing the design icon in the ribbon top right corner from any page that you want to make modifications to, and then choose **More**.
-In design mode you modify the current page; you can add new and existing table fields, move fields around, or remove fields from the page.
+In design mode you modify the current page; you can add existing table fields, move fields around, or remove fields from the page.

 > [!NOTE]
 > With this preview you can only add new and existing table fields.
 Adding pages and actions is not yet supported.